Chris Williams (wide receiver): Miami Dolphins

 He signed with the Miami Dolphins as an undrafted college free agent on April 30, 2009.
 He was waived/injured on August 24 and subsequently reverted to injured reserve.
 He was released with an injury settlement on August 25.

 Cleveland Browns

 Williams was signed to the Cleveland Browns practice squad on November 9.
 He was released on November 18.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 Williams originally signed with the Hamilton Tiger-Cats on October 18, 2010 and spent two weeks on the team's practice roster.
 He was re-signed on May 18, 2011.
 On September 3, 2012, during the last Labour Day Classic played at Ivor Wynne Stadium, Willams recorded his sixth return touchdown of the year, setting a new CFL record for return touchdowns in a single season.
 It was also the third consecutive game in which Williams had returned a punt for a touchdown, which also established a new CFL record.
 Williams finished the season with 16 touchdowns, 1,298 receiving yards and 1,117 punt return yards.